caiquecp/laravel-qa/Readme.md

 > php artisan migrate:fresh
 ```

-Use `--seed` to use the seed from DatabaseSeeder.php class
+Use `--seed` to seed database with DatabaseSeeder.php class

 ---